antenore/vim-safe/README.md

 * WIP: Copy User/Password into the system clipboard
   - Works only with +xterm_clipboard ( **`<F1>`** **`<F2>`** )
   - TODO: Add external clipboard tool support (i.e. xclip)
+*   Automatic password generation with
+  - Internal VSRandom function using /dev/urandom (this is literally amazing)
-*   Password generation using external command pwgen
+  - external command pwgen

 <a name=""/>
 USAGE-EXAMPLE						 <a name="vim-safe-example"/>